cptanalatriste/data-safe-haven/docs/source/deployment/deploy_sre.md

 :::{code} yaml
 azure:
+  location: # Azure location where SRE resources will be deployed
   subscription_id: # ID of the Azure subscription that the TRE will be deployed to
   tenant_id: # Home tenant for the Azure account used to deploy infrastructure: `az account show`
 description: # A free-text description of your SRE deployment